 Sustainable Cities and Communities

 As urban populations around the Commonwealth continue to grow, the push to make cities greener, more natural and healthier is gaining momentum – and the COVID-19 pandemic has only made the need for a more liveable urban environment increasingly evident.
-Given a chance, nature can thrive in urban settings, and cities can benefit from nature in myriad ways.
+The pandemic has also exacerbated the barriers that the most at-risk communities face on the labour market.